 More Unique Embroidery Designs

 Want more?
 There are lots more unique and beautiful embroidery designs you could add to your home made birth announcement cards.
-Here is a list of gorgeous books with designs that you can flip through and/or order: –> More Lovely Embroidery Designs
+Flip through any of these gorgeous books with embroidery designs: Lovely Embroidery Design Books